Higher-Order Functions

 Introduction

-A template is a built-in higher order function, which can extend or enhance a function or an operator.
-A template takes a function and some objects as input.
+A higher order function can extend or enhance a function or an operator.
+A higher-order function takes a function and some objects as input.
 It works like a pipe between the function and its input data.
 In general, the input data is dissembled into multiple pieces (which may or may not overlap) in a preset way at first; then the individual pieces of data are applied to the given function to produce results one at a time; finally all individual results are assembled into one object to return.
-The input data for a template can be vectors, matrices or tables, with the occasional use of scalars and dictionaries.
-With a template, complicated analytical tasks can be accomplished very efficiently with only a few lines of statements.
+The input data for a higher-order function can be vectors, matrices or tables, with the occasional use of scalars and dictionaries.
+With a higher-order function, complicated analytical tasks can be accomplished very efficiently with only a few lines of statements.

 Syntax